dostonhamrakulov/Programming-Exercises-and-implementation-in-Java/README.md

 >*Software Developer*

--[X] **Exercise 1:**
-There are two integer variables(or whatever type) and you should swap them in manually with using any build in function and any other variable

-## Exercise_1: ##
+### Exercise_1: ###
 **Description:**

-There are two integer variables(or whatever type) and you should swap them in manually with using any build in function and any other variable.
+There are two integer variables(or whatever type) and you should swap them in manually without using any build in function and any other variable.

 ```java
 public class First_exercise {